RyotaRaven/NightandDay/README.md

 -start off on ground work toward sky

--need to wait/enemies-obsticales/ timed jumps
+-need to wait/enemies-obsticales/ timed jumps (Maybe a FEZ like no enemies approach-all the chalenge from the puzzles?)

 -timed levers